 To do the stacked fly stitch, begin with a detatched chain stitch, then start your next stitch on the side of your chain, bringing it over to the other side of the chain.
 Bring your floss up through the fabric at the locking stitch of your chain.

 3. Doodle-stitch your button cover.

-Couldn't you just see a bunch of these daisy buttons scattered all over a sweater like the one from Kayte's post last week!
-Beautiful!
+I can envision a bunch of these daisy buttons scattered all over a cardigan like the one from Kayte Terry shared.